Overview

 Advisors’ right to terminate an account.
 Additions may be in cash or securities provided that the

-Firm reserves the right to liquidate any transferred securities or declines to accept particular securities
+Firm reserves the right to liquidate any transferred securities or declines to accept particular securities into

-portfolios as long-term investments and the withdrawal of assets may impair the achievement of a client’s
+long-term investments and the withdrawal of assets may impair the achievement of a client’s

 Page | 8